mdchambers/dissertation/dissertation_outline.md

 ### Abstract of the Dissertation
 ### Chapter X: Introduction: Groucho and _Drosophila_ development

-* Drosophila development
+* Drosophila development and transcriptional regulation
 	* Brief overview of early embryonic stages and patterning events
-	* Relevance of Drosophila development on humans
+	* Relevance of Drosophila development and gene regulation on humans
 	* Transcription factors
 		* Overview of role of major activators/repressors in early development
 		* Overview of role of major coactivators/corepressors
 * Groucho
 	* Discovery & early characterization
+		* Context of a slight hypomorph that resulted in extra bristles (Lindsley & Grell, 1968)
 	* Domain structure
 	* Homology
 	* Pathway participation